columbia-university-robotics/mate-rov/ROS_2020_TUTORIAL/README.md

 I'm sure I'll be able to recommend / you'll find more tutorials useful as we continue onwards but please take this moment to feel proud of yourself!

+### Now I ask you to notice a directory called "example_workspace"
+That directory is meant as a guide to building your own workspace.
+Please remember to catkin_make it from the workspaces root directory, And then source its devel/setup.bash file.